Litchfield National Park: Tabletop Track

 The 39km circuit is suited for experienced, fit and well-prepared bushwalkers who can carry supplies.
 There are minimal facilities along the trail.

 The track is usually closed at the end of September for the Wet Season.
-Permits are needed to access the track at this time.
+A camping or bushwalking permit is needed to access the track at this time.

 The threat of wildfires may close the track at other times.

 The Tabletop Track is accessed by one of several link walks.
 You can also use the links to walk shorter sections of the track.